duanegoodner/pyprojectconverter/README.md

 Now, compare `converted_to_pip.toml` with `data/orig_for_pip.toml`.
 The structure may be reordered, but the content should be equivalent.

-## Notes
+## ℹ️ Notes

-The script does not modify the original file.
+- The script does not modify the original file.
 Instead, it saves the converted version to the specified output path.
-Converted files may have different section ordering but retain the same content.
+- Converted files may have different section ordering but retain the same content.
-Supports both dependency conversion and source layout detection (src-based or flat layouts).
+- Supports both dependency conversion and source layout detection (src-based or flat layouts).